adap/flower/examples/quickstart-huggingface/README.md

 flwr run .
 ```

 Run the project in the `local-simulation-gpu` federation that gives CPU and GPU resources to each `ClientApp`.
-By default, at most 4x`ClientApp` will run in parallel in the available GPU.
+By default, at most 1x`ClientApp` will run in parallel in each available GPU.
+Note you can adjust the degree of paralellism but modifying the `client-resources` specification.

 ```bash
 # Run with the `local-simulation-gpu` federation